-There are many Renko based forex trading strategies listed on this website but I am always on the lookout for a trading system that is not only easy to understand but good enough to trade while considering the above mentioned factors that could qualify it to be a simple forex trading strategy.
+There are many Renko based forex trading strategies listed on this website.
+However I am always on the lookout for a trading system that is not only easy to understand but good enough to trade.
+These are some of the factors that could qualify it to be a simple forex trading strategy.

 So without much further ado, here’s introducing a rather simple trading strategy.